Contriibia

 The core user flow begins with login or account creation, followed by setting up a user profile.
 Once onboarded, users can create or join savings groups, enabling collaborative goal setting and shared financial progress from the start.

-After mapping the structure and user flows, we moved into low-fidelity wireframes to visualize core interactions.
+After mapping the structure and user flows, we were ready to move into low-fidelity wireframes to visualize the core interactions for the app.

 Low Fidelity Wireframes

-We knew that many users would be unfamiliar with group savings, so we designed an onboarding process that clearly explained the app’s purpose, benefits, and functionality.
-We also emphasized user safety and introduced the credit score-building feature as an added incentive.
+We knew that many users would be unfamiliar with group savings, so we designed a tutorial process that clearly explained the app’s purpose, benefits, and functionality.
+We also emphasized user safety through regulations and transparency.

 Group Creation: